-More than 400 European parliamentarians called on foreign ministers of their countries to stop Israel's de facto annexation of the West Bank and end “the isolation of Gaza," In a joint letter.
+In a joint letter, more than 400 European parliamentarians called on foreign ministers of their countries to stop Israel's de facto annexation of the West Bank and end “the isolation of Gaza."

-The joint letter underlined the rapid progressing of “de facto annexation, especially through accelerated settlement expansion and demolitions of Palestinian structures.”
+The letter decried the rapid progress of “de facto annexation, especially through accelerated settlement expansion and demolition of Palestinian structures.”

-It added that the record number of demolitions of Palestinian homes in four years was reported last year despite the pandemic.
+It added that a record number of demolitions of Palestinian homes was reported last year despite the pandemic.